Scam email messages

 Business rates - non-domestic rates

-We calculate your business rates charge by multiplying the rateable value of your property by the appropriate business rates ‘multiplier’.
+We work out your business rates bill by multiplying the rateable value of your property by the business rates ‘multiplier’.

 You can get help to estimate your business rates on GOV.UK.